galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    >    <ol type="1">
 >    >    <li>There is a red warning on the per-base sequence quality (pretty bad along the sequence but worse at the end of sequences), the per-base sequence content (bad at the beginning of the sequences), and the per-sequence GC content</li>
 >    >    <li>The end of sequences must be cut.</li>
->    >    <li>Generally, the 5' end of each sequence read is not of bad quality unless something went wrong.
+>    >    <li>Generally, the 5' end of each sequence read is not of bad quality unless something went wrong with the sequencng experiment itself.
 Here, the problem is that the sample was sequenced using the an Illumina sequencing machine, which carries out its calibration while reading fragments that are in the beginning of the flowcell.
 Unfortunately, the first 100k reads which we selected for the analysis are generated during the calibration, a problem that we don't have with more recent sequencing machines.
-However, if you adopted one of the latest sequencing machine and still experience bad quality bases at the beginning of the reads, please don't just trim them, but consider investigating the problem further</li>
+However, if you adopted one of the latest sequencing machine and still experience bad quality bases at the beginning of the reads, please don't just trim them, but consider investigating the problem further.</li>
 >    >    </ol>
 >    >    </details>
 >    {: .question}